 The decision to adopt a new business technology should be data-driven.
 A recent study found that companies in the top third of their industry that used data-driven decision-making were, on average, 5% more productive and 6% more profitable than their competitors.
 Consider both your internal data as well as the projections that your new solution provides.

-When you adopt a new business technology, you’ll inevitably face some growing pains.
+When you’re implementing new technology, you’ll inevitably face some growing pains.
 Systems must be updated, processes must be reworked, and your team must be trained.
 If the solution itself is too complex or the onboarding process too demanding, the team may push back.
 When searching for a solution, make usability and support a top priority to avoid this lag in productivity.

 You’ve researched the new solution for hours on end, received buy-in from the higher-ups and are ready to make the jump.
 Not so fast… The simple fact of the matter is that even the most powerful business solutions won’t work if your employees are unwilling or unable to use them.
 Discuss the transition with your team and walk them through the strategy driving the decision.
 If the new technology will ultimately make their jobs easier—even better.
 Be sure that expectations are set before implementation begins.

 Adopting a new business technology can be a major headache.
-We’re here to make it easy.
+We’re here to make it easier through our usage based billing platform.
 Subscribe to receive growth tips like this, delivered straight to your inbox.
-Or, request a demo to see how Rev.io can help you reach that next level of success.
+Or, request a demo to see how Rev.io’s telecom billing platform can help you reach that next level of success.